ntacv/autonomous_gama_modeling/README.md

 running model and interactions
 github repo for the model
-presentation: slides to follow the report and live interaction or video
+presentation: slides to follow the report and live interaction or video the difficulty to make choices about the system. everything cannot be represent in the model so the developper needs to make choices and aim for the parameters that will represent best the hypothesis. for example it was choosen to implement population movement by walk and in cars but there are not following a common pattern of planning.

 ### Introduction